 Yesterday morning we woke up to find the yard covered with a light dusting of snow, our first real snow of this season.
 And it was very cold too, giving us our first taste of the bitterness that often comes with a Michigan winter.
-I was recovering from a 24-hour migraine so we were taking it easy, curled up in blankets, drinking tea and watching a documentary about JFK.
+We were taking it easy, curled up in blankets, drinking tea and watching a documentary about JFK.
 As usual, I glanced out the window occasionally to watch the birds in the yard.
-My favorite birds, the Cedar Waxwings, had just arrived to partake of some red berries on a tree just outside the window.
+My favorite birds, the Cedar Waxwings, had just arrived to partake of some red berries on a shrub just outside the window.
 They come in small flocks a couple times every fall until they finish off all the fruit.
 Here are a couple pictures I’d taken of them a few days earlier (through the window, so not the greatest quality photos):

 I had a wonderful time watching them feast that day.
 But things were different yesterday.
-I’d gone back to watching tv after pointing out to Eric that the waxwings were here again.
+After noting their arrival, I’d turned my attention back to the documentary on tv.
 A few minutes later I realized that I was distracted by a lot of chattering in the trees.
 I saw some chickadees and titmice flitting around and shouting alarm calls.
-We muted the tv to listen to them, and suddenly Eric said, “Look, there’s an owl!”
-And indeed, there was an Eastern Screech-owl sitting on a branch about 8 feet outside our window, looking right at us in broad daylight.
+We muted the tv to listen to them, and immediately saw an Eastern Screech-owl sitting on a branch about 8 feet outside our window, looking right at us!

 I’m squeamish about seeing animals die–even when I know it’s the way of nature–so I looked away for a half minute until the waxwing stopped moving.
 Then I was able to be awed at the beauty of the owl, and amazed that he’d caught a bird as large as this one.
 He sat there for about ten minutes and then flew off into the woods with his catch.
 I imagine that will keep him satisfied for a good long while.